alex-hutton/resume/alexhutton.md

 __*Role overview:*__  I led the redevelopment of [the RFNSA website](https://www.rfnsa.com.au), a high volume public website that is vital in supporting the mobile communications industry in satisfying its regulatory requirements for mobile network deployment.
 As well as providing community consultation functions, such as informing the public of the Electromagnetic Emission (EME) levels, the website also supports a wide variety of regulatory and administrative processes carried out behind the scenes by mobile carriers.
 My role was to provide technical leadership and mentorship to the development team in adopting best practice Agile and software development methodologies, as well as to be responsible for the design of the technical solution itself.

 __*Points of interest:*__
-Introduced the team to and trained them in Agile methodologies, including:
+Introduced the team to, and trained them in, Agile methodologies, including:

 - Agile style daily stand-ups, ie. Scrum.
 (To be completed in under 2 minutes).
 - How to write user stories, including breaking tasks into smaller stories, estimation of story points and organising them within epics
 - Analysed user requirements and provided the complete documentation and creation of user stories for various subsystems, which were delivered successfully, without the need for rework